UXARRAY/uxarray/docs/user-guide/representation.rst

 UGRID Conventions
 ==================

-UXarray uses the UGRID conventions as a foundation for representing unstructured grids.
+UXarray is heavily based off the UGRID conventions, using them as a foundation for representing unstructured grids.
+The UGRID conventions provide a standard for storing unstructured grid model data the form of a NetCDF file.

 Dimensions
 ==========